-- ISINs:

-- A Cap EUR shares: FR0014005FP0

-- B Cap EUR shares: FR001400KJ27

 - Type of right attached to the share class: The rights of owners are expressed in shares, each share corresponding to a fraction of the SICAV's assets.
-Each shareholder is entitled to ownership of the assets of the SICAV in proportion to the number of shares held.

-- Registration or liabilities management: Liabilities are managed by Rothschild Martin Maurel.
-The shares are admitted to trading on Euroclear France.

-- Voting rights: Each shareholder has voting rights attached to the shares they own.
-The SICAV's articles of association set out how these voting rights can be exercised. - Form of units or shares: Bearer.
-This SICAV can be used in unit-linked life insurance policies - Fractional units: All of the SICAV's shares are broken down into ten-thousandths of shares.
+Each shareholder is entitled to ownership of the assets of the SICAV in proportion to the number of shares held. - Registration or liabilities management: Liabilities are managed by Rothschild Martin Maurel for shares to be registered or already registered in bearer form within Euroclear, and by IZNES for shares to be registered or already registered in pure registered form within IZNES' shared electronic record system, "DEEP". - Voting rights: Each shareholder has voting rights attached to the shares they own.
+The SICAV's articles of association set out how these voting rights can be exercised. - Form of the shares: In bearer form for shares admitted to Euroclear or in pure registered form within IZNES' "DEEP" system.
+This SICAV can be used in unit-linked life insurance policies. - Fractional units: All of the SICAV's shares are broken down into ten-thousandths of shares.

-Closing date: Last trading day of the month of September (1st closing: September 2022)
+Closing date: Last trading day of December (1st closing: December 2013)